hotwired-laravel/turbo-laravel/docs/turbo-streams.md

 turbo_stream()->afterAll('.comment', 'Some content');
 ```

-With the exception of the `removeAll` method, all these `xAll` accept as the second parameter a string of inline content, an instance of a View (which you may create using the `view()` function provided by Laravel), or an instance of the `HtmlSafe` class.
+With the exception of the `removeAll` method, the `xAll` methods accept as the second parameter a string of inline content, an instance of a View (which may be created using the `view()` function provided by Laravel), or an instance of the `HtmlSafe` class.

-When creating Turbo Stream using the builders, you may also specify the CSS class using the `targets()` (plural) method instead of the singular version:
+When creating Turbo Streams using the builders, you may also specify the CSS class using the `targets()` (plural) method instead of the `target()` (singular) version:

 ```php
 return turbo_stream()